zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS student guide - OSS PaaS and DevOps.md

 ### Customer situation

 Best For You Organics Company is one of the leading online health food suppliers in North America, serving customers in Canada, Mexico, and the United States.
 They launched their highly-successful e-commerce website, which sells subscriptions to their meal service, in 2016, and have been steadily increasing their subscriber-base since.
-Their service is tailored towards working professionals, who want convenient, reliable access to healthy meal choices, and pre-packaged recipes, without having to spend too much time preparing the meals.
-Customers can choose from a variety of meal plan options (vegetarian, vegan, gluten-free, high-protein, etc.), along with several options for portion sizes, and the number of meals per week.
+Their service caters to working professionals, who want convenient, reliable access to healthy meal choices, and pre-packaged recipes, without having to spend too much time preparing the meals.
+Customers can choose from a variety of meal plan options (e.g., vegetarian, vegan, gluten-free, high-protein), along with several options for portion sizes and the number of meals per week.
 Meals are delivered weekly directly to the customer's home.

-Their current meal plans include only dinner options, but Best For You Organics Company has received feedback from many customers expressing a desire that breakfast and lunch options be included as part of the service offering.
-They would like to expand their meal services to meet this demand, but feel they first need to address their rising infrastructure costs and management time.
-They have reached a point where managing their VM and server infrastructure is becoming a real challenge, and are interested in understanding more about Platform as a Service (PaaS) solutions for OSS applications that could help them focus their expenditures and efforts on their core business, rather than infrastructure.
-"We're finding that with every upgrade, we're spending more time and money on infrastructure, and less on delivering the functionality and features that matter most to our customers," says Holly Franklin, "and we need to rebalance those efforts."
-The development team at Best For You Organics has some experience with Docker, and is interested in what options might be available for using containers to deploy their application into a cloud environment.
+Their current meal plans include only dinner options.
+However, Best For You Organics Company has received feedback from many customers expressing a desire for breakfast and lunch options to be included as part of the service offering.
+They would like to expand their meal services to meet this demand but feel they first need to address their rising infrastructure costs and management time.
+They have reached a point where managing their VM and server infrastructure is becoming a real challenge.
+They are interested in learning more about Platform as a Service (PaaS) solutions for OSS applications that could help them focus their expenditures and efforts on their core business rather than infrastructure.
+"We're finding that with every upgrade, we're spending more time and money on infrastructure and less on delivering the functionality and features that matter most to our customers," says Holly Franklin, "and we need to rebalance those efforts."
+The development team at Best For You Organics has some experience with Docker and is interested in what options might be available for using containers to deploy their application into a cloud environment.

 Their CIO, Holly Franklin, has voiced several concerns about a cloud migration.
-First, all of their business comes through their website, so high availability and performance are critically important to them, and she would like to see an improvement in this area as the migrate to the cloud.
-Second, she is a big proponent of open-source software (OSS) and would like to continue to use their open source tools.
-Development of their web application was done using the MERN stack (MongoDB, Express.js, React.JS, Node.js).
-Their code is hosted in a private GitHub repository.
-A point of pride for Best For You Organics Company has been their developers' involvement in the open source community, with most members of the team frequently contributing to React.js on GitHub.
+First, all of their business comes through their website, so high availability and performance are critically important to them, and she would like to see an improvement in this area as they migrate to the cloud.
+Second, she is a big proponent of open-source software (OSS) and would like to continue to use their open-source tools.
+The development of their web application was done using the MERN stack (MongoDB, Express.js, React.JS, Node.js).
+They host their code in a private GitHub repository.
+A point of pride for Best For You Organics Company has been their developers' involvement in the open-source community, with most members of the team frequently contributing to React.js on GitHub.
 They currently have a continuous integration workflow, triggered by each code check-in/commit in GitHub, using Jenkins.

 Another feature she is interested in learning more about is identity management.
-Their existing web app requires users to register, and log in before subscribing to a meal plan.
-Today, this is handled via a home-grown solution that stores usernames and passwords in the same database used for storing application information.
+Their existing web app requires users to register and log in before subscribing to a meal plan.
+Today, they handle this via a home-grown solution that stores usernames and passwords in the same database used for storing application information.
 They have experimented with other third-party solutions in the past, but found them difficult to integrate into their application, and are curious if moving their application into a cloud PaaS platform could help them integrate a better solution.

 For their migration to the cloud, they have indicated that they would like to reuse as much code and architecture as possible.
 "We want the migration to be non-invasive.
 Although the existing code has its nuances and issues, we do not want to redesign the entire solution to migrate to the cloud.
 We want to be as efficient as possible with time and cost."
-Additionally, they want to continue using MongoDB APIs for data storage, to avoid having to rewrite application data access code, but don't want to worry about managing infrastructure, consistency, replication, etc.
+Additionally, they want to continue using MongoDB APIs for data storage, to avoid having to rewrite application data access code, but don't want to worry about managing infrastructure, consistency, and replication.

-The development team has also expressed that they would like to continue using GitHub as their code repository, but is interested in improving upon their DevOps pipeline.
+The development team has also expressed that they would like to continue using GitHub as their code repository but is interested in improving upon their DevOps pipeline.
 They currently use Jenkins for their builds and are interested in any tools available in a cloud offering that could help with release management, or other aspects of a fully-integrated, modern DevOps pipeline.
-Ultimately, their goal is to automate and simplify deployments through CI/CD capabilities, and deliver updates faster and more reliably.
+Ultimately, their goal is to automate and simplify deployments through CI/CD capabilities and deliver updates faster and more reliably.

 They have also expressed interest in gaining a better understanding of how serverless architecture could be leveraged to help their business grow.
 They have several processes that they are considering adding to their workflow, which they feel would be good candidates for a serverless approach, but are not sure which technologies and tools are right for the job.
-First, they would like to see if they can automate their daily order processing, queuing up the orders that need to go out each day, and updating their database when the orders have completed processing and been shipped.
-Next, they would like to implement functionality to send customers an email or SMS text message when their credit card has been charged and their weekly meal delivery has been shipped.
+First, they would like to see if they can automate their daily order processing, queuing up the orders that need to go out each day, and updating their database when the orders have completed processing and shipped.
+Next, they would like to implement functionality to send customers an email or SMS text message when their credit card has been charged, and their weekly meal delivery has shipped.

-Best For You Organics is optimistic about the benefits of moving to a PaaS solution, but very concerned about the time and potential changes which might be required to accommodate the transition for an OSS application.
+Best For You Organics is optimistic about the benefits of moving to a PaaS solution but very concerned about the time and potential changes that might be required to accommodate the transition for an OSS application.

 ### Customer needs

-1. Wants to migrate as much of their infrastructure as possible to the cloud to make it easier to take advantage of the scalability, reliability, and performance of a PaaS solution, and reduce the burden of building out and managing hardware and software.
+1. Best For You Organics wants to migrate as much of their infrastructure as possible to the cloud to make it easier to take advantage of the scalability, reliability, and performance of a PaaS solution, and reduce the burden of building out and managing hardware and software.

-2. Would like to reuse as much of their existing code and architecture as possible.
+2. They would like to reuse as much of their existing code and architecture as possible.

    - They want the migration to be non-invasive.
 Although the existing code has its nuances and issues, we do not want to redesign the entire solution to migrate to the cloud.
-    - Would like to continue using MongoDB APIs for data storage, to avoid having to rewrite application data access code, but don't want to worry about managing infrastructure, consistency, replication, etc.
+   - The would like to continue using MongoDB APIs for data storage, to avoid having to rewrite application data access code, but don't want to worry about managing infrastructure, consistency, replication, etc.

-3. Want to continue to use their GitHub repository for source control, and Jenkins for their builds, but are interested in any value-added functionality available in Azure which improve their ability to rapidly build, test, and deploy application updates, through automated and simplified deployments using continuous Integration/continuous delivery (CI/CD) capabilities.
+3. They want to continue to use their GitHub repository for source control, and Jenkins for their builds.
+However, they are interested in any value-added functionality available in Azure that might improve their ability to rapidly build, test, and deploy application updates through automated and simplified deployments using continuous integration/continuous delivery (CI/CD) capabilities.

 4. Want to maintain a dedication to open source technologies, and maintain those same technologies within the cloud solution, while taking advantage of integrations with the cloud environment, where possible.